polatory/polatory/README.md

 | Simple kriging      | Interpolant with no polynomial             |
 | Ordinary kriging    | Interpolant with polynomial of degree 0    |
 | Universal kriging   | Interpolant with polynomial of degree >= 1 |

+**Rapidly decaying covariance functions are not supported in the current release, such as the spherical model and the Gaussian model.** These RBFs are included for reference purposes.
+The spherical model can be substituted by `cov_quasi_spherical9`, which is quite similar to the original one.

 ## License